Cintia-silva/login/README.md

 # aula01 - 23/09/2019
-🌺🍀 Começou a Primavera
+🌺🍀 Começou a Primavera 🌻🌷
  Aula inicial, configuração do projeto no Github.
-E criação do passo a passo.🌻🌷
+E criação do passo a passo.

 ---
 #Passo a passo em todo início de aula